foysalhossain12/-Linux-Privilege-Escalation/README.md

     User falconfeast may run the following commands on inclusion:
     (root) NOPASSWD: /usr/bin/socat

-# Step 2: Now check (root) NOPASSWD: /usr/bin/socat in GFTobins and use id
+# Step 2: Now check (root) NOPASSWD: /usr/bin/socat in GFTobins and use it

 Here , socat is our target Shell Escape which use for connected other machine .
 For liseting socat we must  upload Reverse Shell on our target Machine
 Like that :